 Best Android TV Box Apps

-(plans start at $7.99 per month)
+(plans start at $8.99 per month)

 What started out as a DVD rental service has moved to embrace streaming media.
-For $8 per month ($9 for HD) you have access to thousands of different movies and TV shows.
-If you’ve got a device that they’ve certified for 4K, you can get access to their small, but growing, library of 4K\UHD content for $12 per month.
+For around $9 per month (or $11 for HD), you have access to thousands of movies and TV shows.
+If you’ve got a device they’ve certified for 4K, you can access their growing library of 4K/UHD content for $18 per month.
 The library varies depending on where you live, of course.

 Amazon Prime Video

 Would you believe that Amazon Prime Video actually has more subscribers in the U.S. than Netflix does?

 It’s true.
 Amazon actually has almost 20 million more subscribers in the U.S. than Netflix.
 I’m not saying you should ditch your Netflix subscription and go full Prime on me.
 But, these two best streaming services complement each other well.
 Amazon has great original content like Homecoming, The Boys, and Sneaky Pete, as well as over 40,000 movies and TV shows.